rhythmcache/YetAnotherBootloopProtector/README.md

 su -c touch /data/adb/systemui.monitor.disable
 ```

-to `enable` the systemui monitor , you can just remove that file, or you can run
+to `enable` the systemui monitor , you can just remove that file, or you can run , (changes will take place after the next boot)
 ```
 su -c rm -f /data/adb/systemui.monitor.disable
 ```